xav32290/docs/content/en/docs/concepts/node/node-types.md

 ---
 categories: ["concepts"]
 tags: ["node", "concepts"]
-title: "Types"
+title: "Node Types"
-date: 2022-12-07
+date: 2022-12-19
-description: >
-  Node types

 ---

 ## Gateway Nodes

 Gateway Nodes accept incoming TLS tunnels from Edge Nodes.
 Traffic on these tunnels is bidirectional, as permitted by ACLs or policy.
 Gateway Nodes usually require a firewall change to permit the incoming traffic.
 Gateway Nodes are identical to Edge Nodes but with a gateway configuration applied.
-Gateway Nodes do not connect to other Gateway Nodes unless a Hub Gateway Node is specified in the Node configuration.
+Gateway Nodes do not connect to other Gateway Nodes unless a Hub Gateway Node is specified in the node configuration.

-BROKENLINK Configure as a Gateway Node
+BROKENLINK Configure as a Gateway Node.

 ## Edge Nodes